khdevnet/distributed-systems/distributed-systems.md

 ### Separate configurations
 #### Topological configurations
 * Should be related to topology configuration and make possible to change configuration of each element in it.
 Store all settings in one place
-* separate config file
+* Separate config file
-* shared database
+* Shared database for configurations
+* Create service which will collect information about microservice (what version of messages it use, what APIs, what database connection),

 #### Internal configuration
 * Should be related only to internal application configurations*
 * Web.config file

 ### Deployment
-* Save all configurations in one place (database)
+* Save all configurations in one place foe example database.
-* Save Service, Handlers, Messages  versions and names in one place
+* Keep records of version of component, machine, configs what use deployed component.
 * Remotely scriptable

 ### Operational Concerns